eNK08/A-Case-Study-On-SQL-Injection-Defense-Methods-With-Demonstration/README.md

 - A vulnerable version, illustrating typical insecure coding practices.
 - A secure version, rewritten using proper validation and secure query practices.

-This was created as a term project for Secure Coding, Spring 2025.
 All simulations are strictly educational.

 ---